Gina Haspel promises not to restart CIA torture program if confirmed as director

 "I recall my first foreign agent meeting was on a dark, moonless night with an agent I’d never met before," Haspel said.
 "When I picked him up, he passed me the intelligence and I passed him extra money for the men he led.
 It was the beginning of an adventure I had only dreamed of."

-Although President Obama and a previous Congress banned the use of torture, President Trump has talked about the possibility of reviving the harsh interrogation techniques.
-He has defended Haspel for being "tough on terrorists."
+Although President Obama and a previous Congress banned the use of torture, Trump has talked about the possibility of reviving the harsh interrogation techniques and has defended Haspel for being "tough on terrorists."

 Haspel has strong support from former CIA directors who served in both Democratic and Republican administrations, including John Brennan, who served as director in the Obama administration.
 Brennan is an outspoken critic of Trump, but called Haspel "highly qualified" in a recent tweet and urged senators to view her with an open mind.